Iskenderun-Technical-University/donem-projesi-Assem5/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/uelKf0-p)

 #  Welcome to our IT BOOK STORE app!
-Our e-book reader app is designed to make reading on your device a breeze.
-With a wide range of customizable features and an intuitive interface, our app is perfect for avid readers who want to read their favorite books on-the-go.
+Our Book Store  app is designed to make your Experince More Easier.With a wide range of customizable features and an intuitive interface, our app is perfect for avid readers.
 Here are some of the key features of our app:

-# Customizable reading settings
+#  Extensive Book Collection

-With our app, you can customize your reading experience to suit your preferences.
-You can adjust font size and style, line spacing, and margins to make reading more comfortable.
-You can also choose between different color schemes and adjust the brightness to reduce eye strain.
+Our Book Store app boasts an extensive collection of books, covering a wide range of genres and topics.

- # Built-in dictionary
+ # Personalized Recommendations
-Our app comes with a built-in dictionary, so you can easily look up words as you read.
-Simply tap on a word to see its definition, or long-press to save it to your vocabulary list.
+Finding your next great read has never been easier!
+Our Book Store app employs advanced algorithms to offer personalized book recommendations based on your reading preferences and past activity.

 ![Screenshot (39)](https://github.com/Iskenderun-Technical-University/donem-projesi-IT-BOOK-STORE/assets/47611958/ce5b5bbf-c75b-4855-ab92-6e93ff730cdb)